 The Corporation is provided with regular and timely information on the overall financial performance of the College together with other information such as performance against funding targets, proposed capital expenditure, quality, human resources, health and safety, and corporate social responsibility.
-The Corporation met 5 times during 2021-22.
+The Corporation met 8 times during 2022-23, with four scheduled meetings and four Special meetings.